opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/fgs_function_v2.md

 * `id` - The resource ID, consist of `urn` and current `version`, the format is `<urn>:<version>`.

-* `region` - (Optional, String, ForceNew) The region in which Function resource is create.
+* `region` - The region in which function graph resource is created.

 * `func_mounts/status` - The status of file system.